maciejskorski/software_engineering/_sources/advanced_debugging.md

 The job should install dependencies and run a minimal model (downloading binaries if necessary).
 Best practice: recycle `orbs` that are predefined building blocks and receipes from documentation.

-An example `.circleci/config.yml` file looks like below:
+An example `.circleci/config.yml` file looks like below (write your own!)

 ```yaml
 version: 2.1